ealexandros/Ai-Minigames/Q-Learning Snake/README.md

 # Q-learning Snake 🐉

-*This is one of the most fun and productive games I made thus far in this repo.*
+*This is one of the most fun and productive games I made thus far in this repository.*

 ## Table of Content (ToC)